CheetahRobotics/Team10182/ProgrammingUnits/Unit2-ComputerVision/README.md

 OpenCV sample app that runs in Android Studio and works with our phones.

-This is the 'image-manipulatins' sample.
+This is the 'image-manipulations' sample.